Finding a Top Financial Advisor Firm in White Plains, New York

 Financial Planning Associates was founded in 2011 by Antonio A. Taddeo.
-Taddeo is the firm’s principal owner and one of two advisors, along with Stephen T. Gillingham.
-Both advisors are certified financial planners (CFPs), and Gillingham is also a chartered financial consultant (ChFC).
+Taddeo is the firm’s principal owner.
+Advisory certifications at the firm include certified financial planners (CFP) and chartered financial consultants (ChFC).

 Fees for investment management services range from 0.75% to 1.25% of your assets under management (AUM).
 For clients with more than $3 million in AUM, the percentage is negotiable.
 When it comes to financial planning services, the firm charges either an hourly fee between $100 and $350 or a flat fee between $400 and $3,500.